laurentnoireterre/py-aws-lambda-image-reco/README.md

 Deploy the function code using the zip packaged.
 Runtime: `Python 3.6`

-To trigger the function, just upload an image having a size of 224*224px in the S3 bucket configured with the function
+To trigger the function, just upload an image in the S3 bucket configured within the function